Signal

 Why it matters

-• Timely patching is essential to prevent exploitation of high-severity security flaws.
+- Timely patching is essential to protect systems from exploitation and maintain security posture.

 LLM analysis